Need another category? Click here or call us at (866) 345-6784.

 Specific geographic regions impact the design of insurance policies.
 For example, Florida property insurance policies have more provisions for hurricanes versus earthquakes.

-Kiplinger Media ranked Tennessee 3rd on their list of the top ten states with the biggest estimated property losses from disasters.
+Kiplinger Media ranked Tennessee 3rd on their list of the top 10 states with the biggest estimated property losses from disasters.
 Specifically, Chattanooga homeowners face powerful wind, hail, winter storms, tornadoes, and floods.
-In fact, the estimated property damage in Tennessee between 2006 and 2015 is $5.2 billion.
+The estimated property damage in Tennessee between 2006 and 2015 is $5.2 billion.

 How to File a Property Insurance Claim in Chattanooga, Tennessee